 - The Delta Water Quality and Ecosystem Restoration Grant Program uses only Prop 1 funds to: Improve water quality; Improve habitats in the Delta; Plan for multi-benefit restoration through regional partnerships; or Conduct Scientific studies to support implementation of the Delta Science Plan and the 2017-2021 Science Action Agenda.

-As of January 2020, these Programs have awarded $184,506,284 in funding for restoration grants.
+As of July 2020, these Programs have awarded $221.5 Million in funding for restoration grants.
 Additional awards have been made under other programs managed by WRGB.

 Watershed Restoration Grant Program